demisto/content/Packs/Gmail/Integrations/Gmail/README.md

 - Removers a delegate from a mailbox: **gmail-remove-delegated-mailbox**
 - Get details of a specific role: **gmail-get-role**
 - Creates a forwarding address: **gmail-forwarding-address-add**
-- Updates a forwarding address: **gmail-forwarding-address-update**
+- Updates the disposition in a forwarding address: **gmail-forwarding-address-update**
 - Get a list of forwarding addresses: **gmail-forwarding-address-list**
 - Gets a forwarding address: **gmail-forwarding-address-get**
 - Removes a forwarding address: **gmail-forwarding-address-remove**